Tomasz5792/Intensive-Foundations-of-Computer-Science-and-Programming-2-Formative-Assignment/README.md

 ### Functional Requirements

-- The application shall display a window titled "Hello Name".
+- The application shall display a window titled "Add item to table app".
-- The application window shall have dimensions 650x400 pixels.
+- The application window shall have dimensions 1200x600 pixels.
-- The background color of the application window shall be #d7aefc.
+- The background color of the application window shall be white or dark grey depending on light mode.
-- The application shall display a label with the text "Enter your name in the box below".
+- The application shall display a label with the text "Enter a new item".
-- The application shall provide an input field for the user to enter their name.
+- The application shall provide an input field for the user to enter information for 3 rows.
 - The application shall provide a "Submit" button.
-When clicked, the button shall trigger the action to output a name and a hello message.
+When clicked, the button shall trigger the action to save the item to a table.
-- The application shall display the output below the submit button.
+- The application shall allow deleting of items.
+- The appliation shall have appropriate data input such as dropdowns or text input.

 ### Non-Functional Requirements